promotedai/promoted-ts-client/README.md

 ## Deploy

+Based on the anticipated semantic-version, update the `SERVER_VERSION` constant in `client.ts`.

 We use a GitHub action that runs semantic-release to determine how to update versions.
 Just do a normal code review and this should work.
 Depending on the message prefixes (e.g. `feat: `, `fix: `, `clean: `, `docs: `), it'll update the version appropriately.

 # Resources